 Was It Sex Too Soon?

-One tip that may help you now and in the future before deciding whether or not you want to be physically intimate with your date is to understand that dating goes through stages.
 The first stage is the "meeting or deciding" stage.
 Here two people meet and go through a series of interactions or dates.
-During these meetings each will ask questions of other and share information about him or her self for the purpose of deciding if there is enough chemistry to continue going out.
+During these meetings, each will ask questions of each other and share information about him or herself for the purpose of deciding if there is enough chemistry to continue going out.
 For this reason, each person is likely to continue meeting other people as well.
 Having sex during this stage is purely physical.
 For women who were raised to believe that sex is something you engage in for the purpose of entering into a long term relationship, sex at this stage could be wrought with guilt if the dating doesn't continue.

 Stage two is where two people have decided that there is enough interest to continue to getting to know each other.
-True dating happens during this stage.
-Although one or both of you may continue to date other people during this stage, this decision has more to do with personal preference rather than commitment to a relationship.
-During this stage two people feel the excitement of getting to know each other leading to spending increasing amounts of time together.
-Dating during this stage usually last for two to three months before moving to stage three.
+True dating happens during this stage. although you may date others yet.
+Excitement about each other leads to spending increasing amounts of time together.
+Dating usually lasts for two to three months.
 Having sex during this stage is more about lust than about love making.
-This is because the key ingredient, "trust" is not fully developed and you need trust between two people to make love.
+This is because the key relationship ingredient of trust is not fully developed and you need trust between two people to make love.
 For women who have begun to feel an emotional connection within the relationship, sex at this stage could lead her to hurt feelings should the relationship end.

-While it may be hard for you to do, I recommend you have a conversation with the man you are currently dating.
+While it may be hard, you should have a conversation with the man you are currently dating if you feel like you've had sex with him too early in the relationship.
 Not talking to him about such an important topic as what is happening within your relationship will keep you feeling unsure of yourself and your relationship with him.
 This is very disempowering.
-Being able to talk with your date about his thoughts, feelings and perception of the intimacy the two of you have experienced as well as sharing your thoughts and feelings will be empowering for you.
+Being able to talk with your date about his thoughts, feelings, and perception of the intimacy the two of you have experienced, as well as sharing your own thoughts and feelings, will be empowering for you.